 Which is making some of you ask: Do I have to have a series?
 No, you don’t.
 But you should have a few books out.
 I wrote a novella a couple of months ago specifically as a prequel giveaway for my series.
 I started a mailing list for my pen name, and within two months already had about 1,000 subscribers.
 And it’s clearly impacting (in a positive way) my sales and number of reviews.

-Do I have a website for Charlene Whitman?
-Well, I bought the URL www.CharleneWhitman.com.
-But I have no plans at present to create and author site.
-When you go to that URL, you are redirected to my Leadpage to opt into my mailing list.
+I have a website for Charlene Whitman: www.CharleneWhitman.com.
+When you go to my website, a popup offers you my free novella if you to opt into my mailing list.
 I’m beginning to believe, while a basic author website is helpful to platform, what really matters is getting interested readers on my mailing list.
 And once there, my readers get a free book and an autoflow of emails over months on various topics related to my novels.
 And of course all this is a soft push to both buy and review my books.
 But via my list I’m engaging and exciting readers who are turning into true fans.

 How might you get people to join your list?
 Aside from promoting on your author website, you advertise (through social media or in the front pages of your novels or on Pinterest–I do all these) that you give away a free book when you join the list.
 Here is an example of one of my many Leadpages opt-in pages to get people on my readers’ list for my Front Range Western series.